celery/celery/docs/userguide/canvas.rst

     The callback must be linked to the signature before stamping.

-For example, lets examine the following custome stamping visitor.
+For example, lets examine the following custom stamping visitor.

 .. code-block:: python